r7 Config Reference

 SetStatus

-Overrides the HTTP response status code returned to the client, regardless of the upstream target's response.
+Overrides the HTTP response status code returned to the client, regardless of the upstream target's actual response.

 | Parameter | Type | Required | Description |